-- Formulating strategies and producing general standards, policies and guidelines for cross-government data management and access; - Preparing institutional arrangement guidelines and recommendations; - Building networks of people to continually improve the sharing of geospatial information across the government sector and promote its use for sustainable development; - Encouraging geospatial-related project sponsors to share experiences within and across sub-national levels, and with a mix of data producers and users.
-This arrangement should be inclusive of community mapping groups and the private sector, where appropriate; and - Using communication and engagement resources to reach out to a wider set of stakeholders, at the national and sub-national levels, to publicize use cases and successes, and to scale up emergent capabilities.
+- Formulating strategies and producing general standards, policies and guidelines for crossgovernment data management and access; - Preparing institutional arrangement guidelines and recommendations; - Building networks of people to continually improve the sharing of geospatial information across the government sector and promote its use for sustainable development; - Encouraging geospatial-related project sponsors to share experiences within and across subnational levels, and with a mix of data producers and users.
+This arrangement includes community mapping groups and the private sector, where appropriate; and

+• Using communication and engagement resources to reach out to a wider set of stakeholders, at the national and sub-national levels, to publicize use cases and successes, and to scale up emergent capabilities.